-Goodreads Summary: WELCOME TO THE APOCALYPSE
+Goodreads Summary: WELCOME TO THE APOCALYPSEGoodreads / The Book Depository

 In Deuce’s world, people earn the right to a name only if they survive their first fifteen years.
 By that point, each unnamed ‘brat’ has trained into one of three groups–Breeders, Builders, or Hunters, identifiable by the number of scars they bear on their arms.
 Deuce has wanted to be a Huntress for as long as she can remember.